Have you reviewed your bank account lately?

 Are you earning interest and paying no fees?

-Minimum balances is a form of a fee
+Minimum balance is a form of a fee

 Many financial institutions waive the monthly service fees if you maintain a minimum monthly balance in your account.
 Is this really a perk?
 Or is it actually a cost?